EliAndrewC/l7r/setting/l7r.md

 The median domain is around 3,750 square miles of land, which would be a little over 70 miles across if the domain were circular - no domain is actually shaped this way, but "70 miles across" is a good first approximation of the size of the median domain.

-Note that this describes the "median" domain rather than the "average" (mean) domain, since a small percentage of domains are extremely large - this is the reason why Rokugan has approximately 350 domains rather than 400, which is the number you would get if you divided the total population by the population of the median domain.
+Note that this describes the "median" domain rather than the "average" (mean) domain, since a small percentage of domains are extremely large - this is the reason why Rokugan has (currently) 284 domains rather than 400, which would be result of dividing the total population by the population of the median domain.
 Most of the time, the larger domains tend to be the ruling domains of a great Family and/or Clan, e.g. the Mirumoto domain is the largest in Dragon lands and is several times the size of the median domain, much larger than the domains of other Mirumoto vassal houses.
+Larger families also have Karo Domains which are similarly sized which are similar to the ruling domain in size, but most other domains are relatively close to the median (which is strongly encouraged by the Emperor to maintain the balance of power).

 The median domain has around 250,000 total human population, with approximately 5,000 samurai (given that samurai are approximately 2% of the population).